Citizens, Residents, Neighbors

 - Record Keeping

-Unmet Needs – The unmet needs committee takes a look at all the cases and basically puts a priority number on each case.
+Unmet Needs – The unmet needs committee takes a look at all the cases and seeks to put a priority number on each case.
 Depending on the case load, this task could be very minimal or could be very demanding.
-The committee will be doing a lot of reviewing of clients information and will determine who gets served first.
+The committee will be doing a lot of reviewing of clients information and will determine the timeline who gets served as various resources become available.

 Volunteer Management – The volunteer management committee will be responsible for obtaining and organizing all volunteers in the time of need.
 Developing job descriptions, matching volunteer skills with job needs, checking credentials, etc. are just a few of the things that this committee will perform.